 If a team is gathering data throughout the school year, and using the progress monitoring in place, then they would see that the child is not on track to meet the goals.
 And, they would call a team meeting to revise the IEP.
 Because that is what is supposed to happen.

-So, whether we like it or not, the onus is on parents to keep track of it. (and again, consider the $3.99 system above to do just that!)
+So, whether we like it or not, the onus is on parents to keep track of it. (and again, consider the IEP Toolkit)

 An IEP goal that is not met gives me lots of information.
 It tells me three things.

 - Perhaps that goal was inappropriate for the child.

 - The goal was chosen based on faulty or incomplete data.

 - Supports and services that are in place to help the child achieve that goal are not being administered with fidelity.

 Remember, an unmet IEP goal does not automatically mean that the child did not make progress.

-- Have all the area of need been identified by evaluations?
+- Have all the areas of need been identified by evaluations?

 - Are the current present levels used to write those goals accurate?
 Read your Present Levels section of the IEP and request IEP evaluations if necessary.

-- Were the goals appropriate based upon expected progress in a year?
+- Were the goals appropriate based on expected progress in a year?
 None of us has a crystal ball, but you know your child best.

 - Are the services appropriate in type and amount?
 Ask for a phone call with your child’s service provider in this area.
 Get their opinion.